gmc-code/PC-microbit-micropython/docs/radio/radio_draw.rst

 Send Drawn Image
 ------------------

-| This script acts like a simple drawing program on the micro:bit.
+| This script acts like a simple drawing program on the microbit.
-| You can move around the grid by tilting the micro:bit, toggle LEDs on and off with A button, and send your drawing to another micro:bit with the B button.
+| You can move around the grid by tilting the microbit, toggle LEDs on and off with A button, and send your drawing to another microbit with the B button.

-| The `x` and `y` variables represent the current position on the micro:bit's LED display.
+| The `x` and `y` variables represent the current position on the microbit's LED display.
 | The `tick` variable is used to control the blinking of the current position.
 | The `grid` list represents the state of each LED on the display.